COGAN-SOFTWARE/HLWA/README.md

 **Q**: Will `Windows.h` leak into my project?
 **A**: No, in a previous update converting from single-header API to a simple lightweight API, we moved the `#include` statement into the implementation file and forward declared `HKEY` internally (this is currently still visible though; no direct windows functionality however).

+**Q**: When will standalone CMake clang/gcc work?
+**A**: I'm not focusing on those issues right now, however if anyone has a solution to the cli errors when compiling the CMake project using standalone compilers, please reach out to us.

 ---
 ### How To Use